Estimates on Learning Rates for Multi-Penalty Distribution Regression: Abstract

 \section{Abstract}

 This paper is concerned with functional learning by utilizing two-stage sampled distribution regression.
-We study a multi-penalty regularization algorithm for distribution regression under the framework of learning theory.
-The algorithm aims at regressing to real valued outputs from probability measures.
-The theoretical analysis on distribution regression is far from maturity and quite challenging, since only second stage samples are observable in practical setting.
-In the algorithm, to transform information from samples, we embed the distributions to a reproducing kernel Hilbert space $\huaH_K$ associated with Mercer kernel $K$ via mean embedding technique.
-The main contribution of the paper is to present a novel multi-penalty regularization algorithm to capture more features of distribution regression and derive optimal learning rates for the algorithm.
-The work also derives learning rates for distribution regression in the nonstandard setting $f_{\rho}\notin\huaH_K$, which is not explored in existing literature.
-Moreover, we propose a distribution regression-based distributed learning algorithm to face large-scale data or information challenge.
+We study a multi-penalty regularization algorithm for distribution regression in the framework of learning theory.
+The algorithm aims at regressing to real-valued outputs from probability measures.
+The theoretical analysis of distribution regression is far from maturity and quite challenging since only second-stage samples are observable in practical settings.
+In our algorithm, to transform information of distribution samples, we embed the distributions to a reproducing kernel Hilbert space $\mathcal{H}_{K}$ associated with Mercer kernel $K$ via mean embedding technique.
+One of the primary contributions of this work is the introduction of a novel multi-penalty regularization algorithm, which is able to capture more potential features of distribution regression.
+Optimal learning rates of the algorithm are obtained under mild conditions.
+The work also derives learning rates for distribution regression in the hard learning scenario $f_{\rho }\notin \mathcal{H}_{K}$, which has not been explored in the existing literature.
+Moreover, we propose a new distribution-regression-based distributed learning algorithm to face large-scale data or information challenges arising from distribution data.
 The optimal learning rates are derived for the distributed learning algorithm.
-By providing new algorithms and showing their learning rates, we improve the existing work in different aspects in the literature.
+By providing new algorithms and showing their learning rates, the work improves the existing literature in various aspects.

 \textbf{Keywords:} learning theory, distribution regression, distributed learning, integral operator, multi-penalty regularization, learning rate